-3 Woven polypropylene can be identified by its pale yellow or white color.
+3 Woven polypropylene can be identified by its translucent white or translucent light gold color.
 This category includes all patterns of polypropylene including bag and sheet combinations and spiral sewn bags.
 Such approved material must meet all other requirements in Section 2.2.4.

-4 Woven polyethylene can be identified by its pale yellow or white color.
+4 Woven polyethylene can be identified by its translucent natural color.
 Such approved material must meet all other requirements in Section 2.2.5.

-5 Linear low density or tri-extruded polyethylene film bags can be identified by the clear, light yellow, or light brown color and the words "100% linear low density polyethylene" or "100% LLDPE" or "tri-extruded" printed on each bag.
+5 Linear low density or tri-extruded polyethylene film bags can be identified by their clear, light brown or yellow tint and the words "100% linear low density polyethylene" or "100% LLDPE" or "tri-extruded" printed on each bag.
 Such material must meet all other applicable requirements in Section 2.2.3.

-6 Light weight woven cotton bagging in an approved experimental test program.
+6 Lightweight woven cotton bagging in an approved experimental test program.